Livingdead1989/livingdead1989.github.io/_posts/2021-10-6-home-assistant-vm-on-proxmox.md

 Now start the VM and once its booted you'll be able to visit <http://homeassistant.local:8123/> or use the IP address of the virtual machine such as <http://192.168.1.101:8123/>.

 Home Assistant is now running in a Promxox virtual machine ready for the inital configuration or restore your existing installation.

+**Note:** *I noticed that the VM started to consume high amount of CPU (50-70%), the cause for me was the fallback DNS feature in Home Assistant.
+To turn off this feature, open your Home Assistant console, and type `ha dns resolution --fallback=false`.
+After applying this change my CPU usage returned to a steady 5%.*